dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * iv: "String"

-    The string value of iv is the Initization Vector as constructed as defined in section 7.2.1 of [JWE].
+    The string value of iv is the Initialization Vector as constructed as defined in section 7.2.1 of [JWE].

 * ciphertext: "String"